Assessing social work competence

 The content outlines for the current social work licensing exams were developed using the 2017 Analysis of the Practice of Social Work.
 The next content outlines will based on data from the 2024 Social Work Census, an even more inclusive survey of the profession.

-• Exam development consultants form a team of experienced social workers who train and coach item writers.
+Exam development consultants are experienced social workers who train and coach item writers.
 These consultants are paid by ASWB to ensure the overall quality and consistency of questions.

-• The Examination Committee reviews every exam question to ensure each is critical to practice, has a correct key, and uses sensitive language.
+The Examination Committee reviews every exam question to ensure each is fair, accurate, meaningful, and current.

 Examination Program Yearbook